Skip to contents

 runs

 Optional integer vector of run ids.
-If NULL, a Solution is used directly and a SolutionSet defaults to the first run.
+If NULL, the first available run is plotted by default.

 features